 Ventilate The Area

-Open windows and doors whenever possible to allow fresh air in and set up fans to increase the amount of airflow inside the room of a smoke-damaged home.
-Doing this will help clear out smoke particles and reduce the smoke odor.
-If it is humid outside, close the windows and run a dehumidifier.
-Or, you may need to place multiple fans inside the room.
+Whenever you can, open windows and doors to let fresh air circulate and use fans to improve airflow in the smoke-affected room of your home.
+This will help remove smoke particles and decrease the smell of smoke.
+If it’s humid outside, close the windows and use a dehumidifier instead.
+Alternatively, you might need to position multiple fans inside the room.

 Clean Smoke-Damaged Contents